What would Florence Nightingale say about this new coronavirus?

 It is with regret and alarm that I suggest to you that homeless individuals, and ultimately the population at large, remain at great risk should a similar health catastrophe resurface."

-Today, I watch in horror as shelters remain at 100 per cent capacity and overflow shelters called 'respite sites' and Out of the Cold programs operate with weaker standards that put homeless people, volunteers and workers at risk.
+Today, I watch in horror as shelters remain at 100 per cent capacity and overflow shelters called "respite sites" and Out of the Cold programs operate with weaker standards that put homeless people, volunteers and workers at risk.

 Another reason we plead for Mayor John Tory and Premier Doug Ford to declare a homelessness emergency.
 The sector needs a massive infusion of funds to realize the right to safe shelter.